micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-In them indeed is [^f]the process of fulfillment of the prophecy of Isaiah, which says: You shall indeed hear _and_ hear but never grasp _and_ understand; and you shall indeed look _and_ look but never see _and_ perceive.
+In them indeed is the process of fulfillment of the prophecy of Isaiah, which says: You shall indeed hear _and_ hear but never grasp _and_ understand; and you shall indeed look _and_ look but never see _and_ perceive.